Aiz0/Bunco/README.md

 ## "Exotic Suit system"?

 We added two new suits in a vanillish way - instead of acquiring them right at the beginning, you actually need to get them in the run.\
-To make them appear in your run, you must play hand consisting of five different suits, you can do that using Wild Card enhancement.
+To make them appear in your run, you must play a hand consisting of five different suits, you can do that using the Wild Card enhancement.

-We developed a lot of special Jokers just for Exotic Suit System!
-You can check out Wiki if you really want to spoil yourself.
+We developed a lot of special Jokers just for the Exotic Suit System!
+You can check out the Wiki if you really want to spoil yourself.

 This system was inspired by SixSuits mod and is intended to replace other suit mods.